 Step 1: Spray Wheels With a Wheel Cleaning Solution

 The first step I always do is to spray my wheel cleaning solution on the wheels.
-They’re the dirtiest and hardest to clean, and I always want to use a high-quality wheel cleaner, just like this Mothers Foam Wheel Cleaner (check the price on Amazon now).
+They’re the dirtiest and hardest to clean, and I always want to use a high-quality wheel cleaner, just like this Mothers Foam Wheel Cleaner (check the price now).

 Using a high-quality wheel cleaner will help you a lot to clean them as much as possible.